bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] All types are localized
 - [ ] The **generate**, **autocreate**, and **extends** properties are being used correctly
 - [ ] The types on all attributes are consistent with the design and are correct
-- [ ] There is no usage of the model as a DTO anywhere ( to transfer data or as a temporary mutation object)
+- [ ] There is no use of the model as a DTO anywhere ( to transfer data or as a temporary mutation object)

 ## Dependency Management
 - [ ] Use of XML-based configuration
 - [ ] No use of component scanning using the @Component annotation except for the definition of controllers using @Controller
-- [ ] No usage of JavaConfig
+- [ ] No use of JavaConfig
 - [ ] Mandatory dependencies are injected via the constructor and not setters (@Required is deprecated)
 - [ ] Dependencies must be injected in the configuration files or using @Resource annotation
-- [ ] No usage of both @Resource and XML-based injection for the same property in a bean
+- [ ] No use of both @Resource and XML-based injection for the same property in a bean
-- [ ] No usage of  @Autowired as it injects by type and does not work with ServiceLayerTest
+- [ ] No use of  @Autowired as it injects by type and does not work with ServiceLayerTest
 - [ ] Overriding of beans is based on aliases, not bean ids wherever possible
 - [ ] Copy and paste of complete bean definitions is not preferred to overriding using the parent attribute
 - [ ] Properties that are not changing in value are not unnecessarily redefined when overriding